ibm-cloud-docs/watsonxdata/cpdctl_commands_config.md

    ```
    {: codeblock}

    When `--auth-scope` is set to `services`, `--auth-id` must be the watsonx.data instance ID.
-If the API key is generated against a service ID, use `ServiceId-<actual-service-id>` as `--username`, otherwise use the personal ID.
+If the API key is generated against a service ID, use `ServiceId-<actual-service-id>` as `--username`, otherwise use the username associated with the generated API key.

 Example:
    ```bash